Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/business.rst

 Detect Business Failures by Generating Synthetic Tests
 ======================================================

-Since generative AI agents can encounter an infinite number of test cases, automated test case generation is often necessary, especially when you don’t have any test conversations to import.
-One of the key challenges of synthetic test data generation is ensuring that the test cases are domain-specific rather than too generic.
+Generative AI agents can face an endless variety of real-world scenarios, making it impossible to manually enumerate all possible test cases.
+Automated, synthetic test case generation is therefore essential—especially when you lack real user conversations to import as tests.
+However, a major challenge is to ensure that these synthetic cases are tailored to your business context, rather than being overly generic.

+By generating domain-specific synthetic tests, you can proactively identify and address these types of failures before they impact your users or business operations.

 In this section, we will walk you through how to generate synthetic test cases to detect business failures, like *hallucinations* or *denial to answer questions*, using document-based queries and knowledge bases.